Tamara Ecclestone breastfeeding pictures: Why were they controversial?

 "Breastfeeding has got so moralised and politicised," she said.
 "The discussion has got out of control - it's just milk."

-Women in the UK are advised to begin breastfeeding an hour after their baby is born and then exclusively for six months.
+Women in the UK are advised to begin breastfeeding within an hour of their baby being born and then exclusively for six months.

 As a result, many women feel like "total failures" the first time they gave their baby a bottle of formula, Dr Lee said.